-Recently, many companies have made things even more complicated by offering what they call “beginner” life insurance policies – plans that protect their clients against a few types of death and don’t require a lengthy application process.
+However, many companies have begun to offer what they call “beginner” life insurance policies – plans that protect their clients against a only few types of death, but don’t require a lengthy application.
 While it’s appealing to get coverage quickly, they often don’t offer the complete protection that many families need.
+You can spot these plans by looking at what they cover.
+If they cover accidents, but not illnesses, you might be dealing with one of these misleading “beginner” plans.

 This type of insurance is typically called AD&D Insurance, which stands for Accidental Death and Dismemberment.
-While any protection you can give your family helps, financial advisors typically argue against putting all of your eggs in this particular basket.
+While it does cover your life in some very specific circumstances, if you die in any way that isn’t exactly specified in the policy, your beneficiaries may be left with nothing.
+Because of this, While any protection you can give your family helps, financial advisors typically argue against only having AD&D coverage if you can afford an actual life insurance policy.

 This blog will dive into the differences between AD&D coverage and traditional life insurance to help you find the best coverage for your family.